ADDR2/styleguide/README.md

     itemsCopy = items.slice();
     ```

 - To convert an array-like object to an array, use Array#slice.

     ```javascript
     function trigger() {
+        var arg;

-      var args = Array.prototype.slice.call(arguments);
+        args = Array.prototype.slice.call(arguments);
-      ...
+        //...
     }
     ```